 Address: Via Roma Libera, 11

-RSVP?
-You can and probably will work, but most inexpensive restaurants treat RSVPs loosely due to the number of no-shows.
+Reservations: You can make reservations and they’ll probably work, but most inexpensive restaurants treat reservations loosely due to the number of no-shows.
 Ask for a glass of wine while you wait.

-Service?
-Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
-Enjoy your time not being in a rush.
+Service: Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
+Enjoy your time on vacation.

-Tipping?
-A few euros per person is great.
-If you want to give your 10 to 20% be our guest but not necessary.
+Tipping: A few euros per person is great.
+If you want to give your 10 to 20%, be our guest but it’s not necessary.
 That said, everyone likes more money.